Executor Compensation and Fees

 Communication: You may wish to discuss your compensation with the other heirs early during the process, so they don't end up surprised and unhappy when they notice their shares are somewhat less than expected.
 You may also want to leave the door open to modify your planned compensation as the process unfolds and you determine how much or how little work will actually be required on your part.

-Tax Optimization: Executor compensation is considered income to the executor, so acting for the estate, you must deduct CPP and income taxes from any compensation payment, submit those deducted funds to the CRA, and issue a T4-slip to yourself by February 28 of the year following the payment.
-See Employer's Guide (Publication T4001).
+Tax Optimization: Executor compensation is considered income to the executor, so acting for the estate, you must deduct CPP and income taxes from any compensation payment, submit those deducted funds to the CRA, and issue a T4-slip to yourself by February 28 of the year following the payment. (see Employer's Guide (Publication T4001)).
 Keep in mind that there may be some situations in which it is financially beneficial to the executor to forgo any fees.
 Since executor compensation is taxable, and inheritances are generally not taxable, if the entire estate (or a large portion of it) is going to be inherited by the executor, you may end up with more after-tax value if you forgo explicit executor compensation.
+On the other hand, if the will does not explicitly address compensation and you forgo executor fees, the CRA may decide that some bequest in the will was in lieu of such compensation, and tax you on that bequest.

 Timing: Generally, any executor compensation is paid during the final stages of estate distribution, as one of the last things the executor does.
 Be careful in situations in which there is not enough to pay yourself and all other outstanding debts, as this may expose you to legal issues.
 However, in most provinces, executor compensation has precedence over almost all other debts.